shinchan305/services_and_middleware/README.md

 # Assumptions
 - System should use default names for RabbitMQ queues.

+# Screenshots
+- Please refer to the `Screenshots_Of_Running_System.docx` file for the screenshots as asked for in the assignment.

 # Running The Poject

 We can set up the project in 2 ways: